afreeorange/wiki.nikhil.io.articles/Pizza Experiment VI.md

 [Made a movie about it
 too](https://www.youtube.com/watch?v=7t-FMg9ZFFc).
 Dough wasn't soft and enough after kneading.
 Not enough water ∴ not a good rise.
 Still pretty decent.
-Used sauted (onions, red peppers, green beans), rosemary, and pepper.
+Used sauted onions, red peppers, and green beans, with a little rosemary, and pepper.
 Awesome with Sriracha.

 <File:2014-08-10> 14.07.57.jpg <File:2014-08-10> 14.15.08.jpg